ibexa/documentation-user/docs/shop_administration/manage_prices_and_stock.md

 ![](img/shipping_costs.png)

-In **Shipping cost management** you can set up shipping cost rules.
+On the **Shipping cost management** tab, you can set up shipping cost rules.
 Shipping rules can be managed per delivery country, state, ZIP, and shipping method.

 You can also configure different shipping costs depending on the amount of the basket (including free shipping rules).